alexratman/sleepycraft/README.md

 # SleepyCraft
-Config files and info from the SleepyCraft server.
+Archived config files and info from the SleepyCraft server.

 ### Server plugin info
 We're currently running the following plugins: